symlex/symlex/README.md

 Documentation: http://symfony.com/doc/current/components/dependency_injection/introduction.html

+*Note: If debug mode is turned off, the dependency injection container is cached in var/cache/.
+You have to delete the cache after updating the configuration.*

 Bootstrapping
 -------------
 A custom kernel is used to bootstrap the application.
 It's just about 150 lines of code, initializes the Symfony dependency injection container and then starts the app: